phuocnguyen2201/info-sec/h6-September2024.md

 - ## NOTES: I CAN'T INSTALL HASHCAT ON DEBIAN.
 - ## MANAGED TO INSTALL FROM GITHUB BUT THE VIRTUALBOX CAN'T FULLY ACCESS TO HARDWARE (GPU) SO IT CAN'T CRACKING THE HASH.
 SO I COMBINED TOOL THAT WORK ON BOTH OS.

 - Identify the hash type.
+(Let's just choose md5 with mode is 0)

 ![alt identify the hash](image/h6/identify.PNG)